ElliotSwart/tlaplus/tlatools/org.lamport.tlatools/docs/CodebaseOverview.md

 The formatting of certain classes is inconsistent and doesn't work well with modern IDEs.
 Ideally an autoformatter would be run on the codebase to fix this.
 However, as this is a fork of the primary codebase, it is left unrun to allow better diffs with the upstream repo.

 ### JMX / Eclipse Integrations
+This project was initially developed as an Eclipse project.